Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 from both physical presence and nonphysical contact with the petitioner whether direct, indirect (including, but not limited to, telephone calls, mail, email, faxes, and written notes), or through third parties who may or may not know about the domestic violence order of protection.

 person who because of age, health or disability requires medication, medical care, shelter, accessible shelter or services, food, therapeutic device, or other physical assistance, and thereby exposing that person to the risk of physical, mental or emotional harm, except with regard to medical care and treatment when such dependent person has expressed the intent to forgo such medical care or treatment.
 This paragraph (10) does not create any new affirmative duty to provide support to dependent persons.

 (c) For the purposes of cases involving sexual offenses, the following terms shall have the following meanings in this Article:

-(1) "Civil no contact order" means an order granted
+(1) "Civil no contact order" means an ex parte or